-The increasing use of simulation and technology within the The success of the development and validation of City Care curriculum continued.
-The annual visit of students from Phonics has resulted in over 50 stakeholders taking part in Health and Social Care courses, to the Scottish Centre for training and developing to teach City Phonics.
-This initiative Simulation & Clinical Human Factors at NHC Forth Valley, is can now be incorporated and rolled out into community now an established activity. settings as well as in-College delivery.
-A further development is the the City Phonics App, linked with the Digital Skills The College continued to develop Early Years and Agency.
-It is anticipated that the greatest impact will be on Childhood Practice curriculum and delivered full and part our community learners, who now have the first literacy time programmes at SCQF level 7 in 2017-18.
-Since 2015 stepping stone in place. the College has increased this provision by 200%.
+The success of the development and validation of City Phonics has resulted in over 50 stakeholders taking part in training and developing to teach City Phonics.
+This initiative can now be incorporated and rolled out into community settings as well as in-College delivery.
+A further development is the City Phonics App, linked with the Digital Skills Agency.
+It is anticipated that the greatest impact will be on our community learners, who now have the first literacy stepping stone in place.